How does the Teacher Education Program work?

-Columbus Montessori’s Teacher Education Program (TEP) offers courses that prepare adults to meet the competencies for certification by the American Montessori Society (AMS).
-The program is affiliated with the American Montessori Society and accredited by the Montessori Accreditation Council for Teacher Education (MACTE).
+Columbus Montessori’s Teacher Education Program (TEP) offers courses that prepare adults to meet the competencies for teacher credentials by the American Montessori Society (AMS).
+The program is affiliated by the American Montessori Society and accredited by the Montessori Accreditation Council for Teacher Education (MACTE).
 According to MACTE, an accredited program must be designed to:

-- lead to certification in Montessori teaching with a specified child age range within the period from birth to age 18.
+- Lead to credentialing in Montessori teaching with a specified child age range within the period from birth to age 18.